Are you a scout leader, an amateur astronomer, a schoolteacher, a night owl or a camper?

 Or are you just interested in taking care of our night sky?

-University Library of Southern Denmark invites you to participate along with all other libraries in Odense in the support of the Citizen Science project Globe at Night.
+University Library of Southern Denmark invites you to support the Citizen Science project Globe at Night.
 The Globe at Night project is an international citizen-science campaign that seeks to raise public awareness of the night sky and the impact of light pollution by inviting citizens to measure and submit observations of the brightness of the night sky.
-Night sky observations from all over the world provide the possibility to carry out research about the wildlife, health energy consumption and much more.
+Observations of the night sky from all over the world provide the possibility to carry out research about wildlife, health energy consumption and much more.